+Only students are allowed to apply for accommodations during the academic year (September to April).
 Rooms are assigned on a first-come, first-serve basis.
-A $300 CAD deposit is required to confirm your reservation.
+If you are booking a room for 31 days or more, your booking will be considered leased accommodations and a $300 security deposit is required to confirm your reservation at the time of booking.
 If you book a room, you must provide payment or proof of payment of the deposit (such as copy of a bank transfer confirmation) within 48 hours.
-If you don't, your room will be released and another student may book the same room.
+If you don't, your room will be released and another applicant may book the same room.

-The deposit is non-refundable if you cancel your reservation before arrival.
-If you fail to show up on your check-in day without rescheduling with Granville Hall, your room will be offered to another student from the waiting list and your deposit will not be refunded.
-When you arrive, the deposit becomes your damage deposit for the room and will be refunded to you at the end of your stay following a satisfactory room inspection.
-The deposit can not be applied to your residence fees.
+The confirmation deposit is non-refundable if you cancel your reservation before arrival.
+If you are a student arriving for the Fall or Winter semesters and you fail to show up on your check-in day without prior notice or without rescheduling your arrival with Granville Hall, you will be considered a no-show/cancellation and your room will be offered to another student from the waiting list.
+Your security deposit for the room will be refunded to you at the end of your stay following a satisfactory room inspection.

-If a student departs after a calendar month has started, the meal plan fee for that month will not be refunded in part or in whole.
-However, any meal plan balance remaining on account for future months will be returned to the student.
+- Meal Plans: If a resident departs after a calendar month has started, the meal plan fee for that month will not be refunded in part or in whole.
+However, any meal plan balance remaining on account for future months will be returned to the resident.
 Similarly, any fees on account for other amenities, services or consumables purchased or subscribed to for an ongoing month are non-refundable, but fees for future months of said items will be refunded.

-Students are required to sign a lease and residence agreement upon arrival for the entire period they booked the room for.
-This is a “fixed-term” lease and students are not able to break or quit the lease before the end date noted on the lease.
-Students are responsible for the room's rent for the entire period indicated on the lease.
-The lease does not renew automatically at the end of the period.
+- Room Fees: Residents are required to sign a residence agreement upon arrival, which is effectively a binding room rental lease for the entire period they booked the room for.
+This is a “fixed-term” lease and residents are not able to break or quit the lease before the end date noted on the lease.
+Therefore, residents are responsible for the rent amount of the entire lease period and any room fee payments received for each semester are non-refundable.

-Granville Hall may make exceptions in cases of extreme circumstances or emergencies, where a student must exit their program of study and return home immediately.
-These exceptions may be granted at the discretion of the Residence Director.
+Granville Hall may make exceptions in cases of extreme circumstances or emergencies, or if a student provides proof that they have terminated their program of study before it started.
+These exceptions may be granted solely at the discretion of the Residence Director.

 LIVING IN GRANVILLE HALL

 Quiet hours are from 10:00pm to 8:00am from Sunday night to Thursday night, and 1:00am to 8:00am on Fridays and Saturdays.
-If a student or group of students are being too noisy during quiet hours, the Residence Coordinator may ask the students to stop the noise or go to the common lounge.
+If a resident or group of residents are being too noisy during quiet hours, the Residence Coordinator may ask the residents to be reduce the disturbance or go to the common lounge.
 If guests are present who are not residents of Granville Hall, the Residence Coordinator may ask them to leave the residence.
-High levels of bass from stereos or other equipment is prohibited at all times
+High levels of bass from stereos or other equipment is prohibited at all times.

 Granville Hall is a tobacco-free environment.
 Smoking any product (cigarettes, pipes, cigars, hookah, etc.) is prohibited anywhere inside or directly in front of the building.
 Use of e-cigarettes or “vaping” is not permitted in Granville Hall.

-Granville Hall has a zero-tolerance policy towards illegal substances, drugs, marijuana, drug paraphernalia etc. Students who are caught with illegal substances may face eviction from the residence.
+Granville Hall has a zero-tolerance policy towards illegal substances, drugs, drug paraphernalia etc. Residents who are caught with illegal substances may face eviction from the residence.

 Curfew / “Lights-out”

 There is no curfew at Granville Hall.
-We are a residence for adult students ages 19 and over.
-Students are able to access the residence at any time using their keys.
+We are a residence for adult residents ages 19 and over.
+Residents are able to access the residence at any time using their keys.